 The Weather in Porthtowan

-The above is a climate diagram for Porthtowan.
-July is the warmest month of the year in Porthtowan with temperatures reaching a maximum average of 19°.
-Conversely, February is the coolest month in Porthtowan, with temperatures going under 4°.
-The rainiest month is July while the driest month is April.
+Above is a climate diagram for Porthtowan.
+July is the warmest month of the year in Porthtowan, with temperatures reaching an average daily maximum of 19°.
+Conversely, February is the coolest month in Porthtowan, with temperatures falling below 4°.
+The rainiest month is January, while the driest month is April.